drmaas/drmaas.me/src/posts/gatsby-to-astro.md

 Once I exhausted that, I found there were many other things I needed to fix:

+* I wanted to have a rounded profile image with social links below it
 * I wanted to make markdown headings linkable
 * I wanted a floating table of contents on all content pages
 * I wanted content pages to be able to show estimated reading time and previous/next links
 * I wanted to change some of the layouts and colors on the site
 * I wanted to change the markdown returned by the search

+### Rounded Profile Image

+After some trial and error, I realized that tailwind classes exist to make a picture nice and rounded.
+I also found some SVG code that rendered nice social icons.
+Done!

 ### Markdown headings